 I also wanted a product that was eco - friendly.
 Using burlap coffee bags that would be thrown away ending up in a landfill and using other materials found second - hand fit the bill.
 Searching for burlap coffee bean bags, I answered an ad in the paper and found Synergy Enterprises in Victoria.
 They were working with a client, Oughtred Coffee, a large local roaster that at the time was working to become carbon neutral and landfill free.
 A strong relationship developed with both of them, with Oughtred supplying a large amount of the bags we need and Synergy Enterprises supporting me with business ideas, community support and know how.
 Over time I developed relationships with other coffees roasters on Vancouver Island who also supply us with bags and helps them by keeping them out of the waste stream.

-I would like to thank all our customers, coffee roasters and other supporters that have helped us along the way.
+I would like to thank all our customers, coffee roasters and other supporters that have helped us long the way.
 We have met lots of great people and our products have been received better than I ever could have expected.
 One of the really fun things for us is how many different places around the world our bags have gone.
 From Norway to Rio, Calgary to Toronto, from New York City to California and many, many other places.

 I would love to here from you about other places our bags have found a home.

 By Vancouver Island Up-cycle and Design

 USING WASTE AS A RESOURCE